matjpacker/micro.blog-marfa-custom-css/README.md

 # micro.blog-css
 The custom CSS that I use on my micro.blog hosted blog.
+This CSS works with the Marfa theme.